ISUgenomics/2021_workshop_transcriptomics/Notebook_Jennifer/1_align.md

 The purpose of `samtools view -bS` is basically to convert a large sam file into a smaller bam file (binary)

-* see explaination on SAM vs BAM here - [wikilink](https://en.wikipedia.org/wiki/SAMtools#:~:text=SAM%20files%20are%20human%2Dreadable,to%20work%20with%20than%20SAM.)
+* see explaination on SAM vs BAM here - [wikilink](https://en.wikipedia.org/wiki/SAMtools#:~:text=SAM%20files%20are%20human%2Dreadable,to%20work%20with%20than%20SAM.) - lol, whoever is updating the wiki is also using `[todo: ...]` statements :)

 [todo: add shortened view of SAM file or example SAM file here ]